 Play doesn’t have to be a trip to the beach or a tennis match.
 Nor does it have to be playing with your children.
 Play is whatever you find fun.
 It’s energizing and staying emotionally present.
 And it doesn’t have to take all day.

 Rebecca Wong, a relationship therapist specializing in helping couples reconnect through play, knows that play isn’t just for children.
 She says,”Play is often overlooked as a valuable self-care tool perhaps because it’s seemingly purposeless…Play is our species’ inborn language of connection.
 In fact, recent findings in neuroscience are showing that nothing lights up our brains like play does!”

 For most of us, as we grow-up, we exchange play for work.
 We literally forget how to play.
 It becomes uncomfortable.
 Think back to when you were ten years old.
 Remember the joy of playing.
 You may find you still like to play the same sports, activities, or crafts.
 Or you may need to discover new ways of playing as adult.

 If you’re still not convinced of the benefits of play itself, consider how more self-care and more play will help your career.
 Rhimes concludes that “The more I play, the freer my mind becomes.
 The more I play, the better I work.
 The more I play, the more I feel the hum, the nation I’m building, the marathon I’m running, the troops, the canvas, the high note, the hum, the hum, the other hum, the real hum, life’s hum.”

 Play makes you feel more alive!
 And who doesn’t want that?

 Rhimes’ Ted Talk is really great and well worth 18 minutes of your time.

 Thank you so much for taking the time to read.
-To find out more about increasing self-worth and overcoming perfectionism, please join my free e-newsletter by signing up here and following me on Facebook.
+To find out more about increasing self-worth and overcoming perfectionism, please follow me on Facebook.